 The initial projects inspired an expanded initiative in which ten groups worked to conserve lands stretching from Mt.
 Agamenticus to the wildlife-rich marshlands and uplands by the York River, Brave Boat Harbor, and Gerrish Island.

-Bird & other wildlife watching, hiking, snowshoeing, cross-country skiing, dog walking (on leash), horseback riding, hunting, fishing, mountain biking, and snowmobiling
+Accessible trail, bird & other wildlife watching, hiking, snowshoeing, cross-country skiing, dog walking (on leash), horseback riding, hunting, fishing, mountain biking, and snowmobiling

 Southern Maine – York, Cumberland